solomon-b/greedypacker/README.md

 ssbothwell@gmail.com

-A 2D greedypackering library based on on Jukka Jylänki's article ["A Thousand Ways to Pack the Bin - A Practical Approach to Two-Dimensional Rectangle Bin Packing."](http://clb.demon.fi/files/RectangleBinPack.pdf)
+A 2D bin packing library based on on Jukka Jylänki's article ["A Thousand Ways to Pack the Bin - A Practical Approach to Two-Dimensional Rectangle Bin Packing."](http://clb.demon.fi/files/RectangleBinPack.pdf)

-This library is intended for offline greedypackeing.
+This library is intended for offline packing.
 All algorithms heuristics and optimizations from Jukka's article are included.